1exedra/Market-Segmentation/README.md

 Low average purchase value
 Insight: This cluster likely represents customers who are infrequent buyers and have low spending habits.
 They might not be very engaged or high-value customers.

-Cluster 1 (Blue):

-Characteristics:
-Moderate purchase frequency
-Moderate total spend
-Moderate average purchase value
-Insight: These customers have a higher engagement level compared to Cluster 0.
-They make purchases more regularly and spend a moderate amount.
-They are a more valuable segment than Cluster 0 but not the highest spenders.
-Cluster 2 (Green):

-Characteristics:

-High purchase frequency
-High total spend
-High average purchase value
-Insight: This cluster represents high-value customers who purchase frequently and spend a lot.
-They are the most engaged and valuable segment and should be targeted with premium offers and personalized services.
-Cluster 3 (Yellow):

-Characteristics:

-High total spend
-High average purchase value
-Low to moderate purchase frequency
-Insight: These customers spend a lot on fewer purchases.
-They might be buying high-value items infrequently.
-They are an important segment for high-ticket items and might respond well to exclusive offers and high-end products